nikitabhargava/MLCS_Project_2018/README.md

 # Script to process the raw Stock Data is -
+    Run the script filterCompanies.py present in path StockData to process the stock data python3 filterCompanies.py

 # Script to join the two data sets -

 # Script to generate models for stock prediction and firm embeddings -

     #Change file permissios to run the script
     chmod 755 RunAllmodels.sh